 Carlos Beltran out as New York Mets manager in wake of MLB sign-stealing probe: report

-Carlos Beltran will step down as New York Mets manager in wake of Major League Baseball’s ruling in the Houston Astros sign-stealing case, according to multiple reports.
+Carlos Beltran will step down as New York Mets manager in the wake of Major League Baseball’s ruling in the Houston Astros sign-stealing case, according to multiple reports.

 Beltran, who played for the Astros during the 2017 season, was the only player on the World Series-winning team to be implicated in MLB Commissioner Rob Manfred’s findings.
 He was said to have played a key role in orchestrating the elaborate system that helped the Astros steal signs from opposing teams.